AstroHuntsman/huntsman-dome/README.rst

 * ``Makefile``

-The first two are files are used to install the compiled c++ driver.
+The first two are files are used to install the compiled c++ driver into TheSkyX application directory.
 You should be able to simply run the shell script once the driver is compiled and located in the ``domehunter/protos/`` directory, with filename ``libHuntsmanDome.so``.

 |